IBMIntegration/IBM-CP4I-OpenShift-BareMetal-Native/README.md

 - Install the packages with `yum install samba samba-client samba-common`
 - Create a group for SMB users `groupadd smbgrp`
 - Create an SMB user called e.g. coreos with the command `useradd coreos -G smbgrp`
+- Set an SMB password for the user with `smbpasswd -a coreos`
 - Create a folder to hold the shared files e.g. `/share/coreos`
 - Change the permissions of the shared folder: `chmod 777 /share/coreos`
 - Add the following to /etc/samba/smb.conf: